Rikbaktsa

-The Rikbaktsa are an indigenous ethnic group from the Mato Grosso region of Brazil.
+The Rikbaktsa are an Indigenous group from the Mato Grosso region of Brazil.

 Name

 Rikbaktsa (Rikbaktsa rik, person + bak, human being + tsa [plural suffix]), the group's self-denomination, can be translated as "the human beings".
 Variant spellings include Ricbacta, Erikbaktsa, Erigpaktsa, Erigpagtsá, Erigpactsa, Erikbaktsá, Arikpaktsá, and Aripaktsá.
 Locally, they are also called Canoeiros (Canoe People), alluding to their aptitude in canoe use, or—more rarely—Orelhas de Pau (Wooden Ears), alluding to their practice of enlarging their earlobes with wooden plugs.

 Location

 The Rikbaktsa's territory is within the Brazilian state of Mato Grosso (pictured).

 The Rikbaktsa live in the Amazon rain forest of northwest Mato Grosso.
 Their traditional territory spanned 50,000 km² of Juruena River basin, stretching from the Papagaio River in the south to the Augusto Falls on the upper Tapajós River in the north.
 Their territory was bounded on the west by the Aripuanã River and on the east by the Arinos River, near the Peixes River.

 Today, they have rights to three Indigenous Lands: Erikbaktsa (79,935 hectares, demarcated in 1968), Japuíra (152,509 hectares, demarcated in 1986), and Escondido (168,938 hectares, demarcated in 1998).